“When I look at my works collectively, I see and feel home.”

 2021 Clay Dynasty, Powerhouse Museum, Sydney

-2020 The Space Within, Sabbia Gallery, Sydney
+2020 The Space Within, Sabbia, Sydney

 2019 It's a Wrap, White Rhino Art Space, Sydney